 "When Gabriel Pasquier first opened in his small village bakery in 1936, he used levain in his dough.
 The same technique was passed onto his sons that decided to continue using traditional levain to bake Brioche Pasquier products.
 Raising the dough this way is a more time consuming process compared to using modern yeast, but it provides a unique sourdough flavour and the products are then carefully baked using a similar process to the one used in 1936.

 Despite the years that have passed, we continue this tradition of using our unique raising agent.
 Levain is the most natural way to raise dough and does not require any added sugar.
 It brings acidity to the dough that enables conservation without using preservatives. "

-We had family visiting this weekend and Avery got to meet both of her Nannies (grandmothers).
+We had family visiting this weekend so Avery got to meet both of her Nannies (grandmothers).
 Of course, they are both besotted with her and spent as much time cuddling her as they could.
 She is already growing up so quickly and she will change again so much by the time they next see her, so we made the most of every second.
-We didn’t want to spend too much time in the kitchen, so French toast was the way to go.
+We didn't want to spend too much time in the kitchen, so French toast was the way to go.
 Filling, tasty and a crowd pleaser!

 We put out a plate of the croissants too and they didn't last very long.
 They are really soft and buttery and make a nice quick and easy breakfast with some homemade jam.

 Dannii is also mastering wearing a sling to hold Avery, and she is enjoying getting back in the kitchen again.